IL2648/fuzzer/README.md

 8.)
 Open a command line and navigate to the folder you just unzipped

 9.)
 Run the command <code>python setup.py install</code>

+10.)
+Pipe the output to a text file